 Common Name Species Name Habitat Potential Onsite Region 8 Imperial County National Rating Tricolored Blackbird Agelaius tricolor Breeds in marsh vegetation, particularly cattails, near grain fields, riparian scrubland, and forests, but always near water.
 Dairies and feedlots also commonly used for foraging.
 Urban and suburban areas occasionally utilized, particularly park lawns.
 Cultivated lands also suitable for foraging.
 Large night-time roosts form during nonbreeding season in cattail marshes near foraging grounds.
-Low Not recorded in area Х Х Lawrence's Goldfinch Carduelis lawrencei Prefers dry interior foothills, mountain valleys, open woodlands, chaparral, and weedy fields.
+Low Not recorded in area X x Lawrence's Goldfinch Carduelis lawrencei Prefers dry interior foothills, mountain valleys, open woodlands, chaparral, and weedy fields.
 Often found near isolated water sources such as springs and cattle troughs.
-Low No habitat; not observed X X

-CNPS Species or Community Level

-- G1 = Less than 6 viable element occurrences (EOs) OR less than 1,000 individuals OR less than 2,000 acres. - G2 = 6-20 EOs OR 1,000-3,000 individuals OR 2,000-10,000 acres. - G3 = 21-80 EOs OR 3,000-10,000 individuals OR 10,000-50,000 acres. - G4 = Apparently secure; this rank is clearly lower than G3 but factors exist to cause some concern; i.e., there is some threat, or somewhat narrow habitat. - G5 = Population or stand demonstrably secure to ineradicable due to being commonly found in the world.

-State Ranking The state rank (S-rank) is assigned much the same way as the global rank, except state ranks in California often also contain a threat designation attached to the S-rank.
-The R-E-D Code contains information on Rarity, Endangerment, and Distribution, ranked as a 1, 2, or 3 for each value (as below).
-This code was originally known as the R-E-V-D Code (through the 3rd edition 1980), and the V (Vigor) was removed in the 4th edition (1984).
-S1 = Less than 6 EOs OR less than 1,000 individuals OR less than 2,000 acres R - Rarity S1.1 = very threatened 1 - Rare, but found in sufficient numbers and distributed widely enough that the potential for extinction is low at this time
+Low No habitat; not observed X X G1 = Less than 6 viable ele G2 = 6-20 EOs OR 1,000-3, CNPS Species or Community Lev OR less than 1,000 individuals OR less than 2 G3 = 21-80 EOs OR 3,000-3 - • han G3 but factors exist to cause some conce rn; i.e., there is some threat, or sor newhat narrow h abitat.
+G5 = Population or stand o demonstrably secure to i neradicable due to being commonly found in the world.
+State Ranking The state rank (S-rank) is a in California often also cor - way as the global rank, except state ranks n attached to the S-rank.
+The R-E-D Code contains informat and Distribution, ranked as a 1, 2, below).
+This code was originally k (through the 3rd edition 1980), an in the 4th edition (1984). , or 3 for each val nown as the R-E-' ue (as V-D Code S1 = Less than 6 EOs OR le ss than 1,000 individuals s OR less than 2,000 acres R - Rarity S1.1 = very threatened 1 - Rare, but found in suffici- widely enough that the potential time